 18-Month Multiple Offender Program:

-Second and subsequent DUI offenders complete 18-month multiple offender programs with 12 hours of alcohol and drug education, 52 hours of group counseling, biweekly individual interviews, and 6 hours of community reentry monitoring.
+Second and subsequent DUI offenders will complete an 18-month multiple offender program with 12 hours of alcohol and drug education, 52 hours of group counseling, biweekly individual interviews, and 6 hours of community reentry monitoring.

 30-Month Multiple Offender Programs: